MikeMalenkov2005/kursacz-the-second/README.md

 KURSACZ THE SECOND
 ==================

-This repository was created for working on my second year university assignment.
+This repository was created for working on my fourth semester university assignment.

 THE PLAN
 --------